pranaynaidu/pranaynaidu.github.io/index.md

 # Personal Self-Assessment
-The Computer Science Program has been a tremendous journey for me and, quite honestly, it has had its ups and downs.
+The Computer Science Program has been a tremendous journey for me and quite honestly, it has had its ups and downs.
 The three most important concepts learned that I think would benefit for my career advancement are:

 - **Preplanning**